 Victoria Clarke, the writer and partner of Shane MacGowan is there.
 There is talk of her starting on a Nirvana book, but that will end badly.
 Steve Pyke, another Pogues associate, is taking photos for Select magazine and had spent part of the afternoon doing a session with the band around the agricultural buildings at the back of the venue.
 Another guest is David Cavanagh, a fine journalist who has been talking to the band for a Select feature.

 David speaks quietly but mostly in an intense manner.
 You can hear bits of Dublin in his voice but also some Belfast inflections, due to his schooling at Methodist College.
-He had played in a band during the post-punk era, sharing a bill around 1982 with my own group at the Pound on Townhall Street, a famously rough place.
+He had played in a band (The Superheroes) during the post-punk era, sharing a bill around 1982 with my own group at the Pound on Townhall Street, a famously rough place.
 Some of David’s music obsessions were later fictionalised in his book Music for Boys.
 He wrote about the music weeklies and their disproportionate value for provincial youth.
 Likewise with the John Peel radio show, followed just after in an Irish evening by Dave Fanning, broadcasting from Dublin.
 He added catty tirades about local NME and Melody Maker stringers: Adrian Maddox and Robert Scott were subject to parody in the book, along with their band, Palace of Variety.
 There is further anguish in that the central figure in the story is hopelessly introverted and the love is not requited.

 The real-life David doesn’t do small talk so well, but there’s a story about his University studies in Russian, mention of financial scrapes and his early scrounge existence in north London.
 When he talks about music, it is with utter surety.
 He knows the dates, the line-up changes, the stats and the cultural resonance.
 He seems particularly sensitive to the emotions that are latent in popular music.
 There’s a sense of mission – he takes his work seriously when many of his peers will prefer the fun and the freeloading.
 In rock and roll terms, he’s like a Jesuit or a Rabbi.
 Consequently, Select is starting to out-perform the more established music press and Cavanagh, a former Sounds writer, is well regarded.